 As you can see, there are photographers on guard 😉

 Gamla Nature Reserve is home to Israeli’s largest nesting colony of raptors.
 Over 40 pairs of Griffon vultures nest in Gamla stream cliffs.

-Unfortunately, I didn’t get a chance to photograph them at this visit 🙁 We saw a couple of them while we were at ancient Gamla, but it was too far away.
+Unfortunately, I did not get a chance to photograph them at this visit 🙁 We saw several vultures while we were at ancient Gamla, but it was too far away.

 You can see a catapult model pointing at the city.
-Similar catapults were used by Romans who besieged the city.
+Romans who besieged the city used similar catapults.